Suicide of Holly Glynn

-Holly Jo Glynn (September 11, 1966 – September 20, 1987) was a formerly unidentified American woman who died by suicide in September 1987 by jumping off a cliff in Dana Point, California.
+Holly Jo Glynn (September 11, 1966 – September 20, 1987) was a formerly unidentified American woman who committed suicide in September 1987 by jumping off a cliff in Dana Point, California.
 Her body remained unidentified until 2015, when concerns previously expressed by friends of Glynn that the unidentified woman may have been their childhood friend, whom they had been unable to locate for several years, were proven.

 Prior to her May 2015 identification, Glynn's body had been informally known as the Dana Point Jane Doe, and officially as Jane Doe 87-04457-EL.

 Discovery

 At 6:40 a.m. on September 20, 1987, the body of a young Caucasian woman was discovered by joggers at the base of a cliff at Dana Point, California.
 Her body had no form of identification on her possession, although at the top of the cliff, investigators discovered a half-consumed can of Coca-Cola, a purse containing small change, a packet of cigarettes, matches, and two maps of Southern California.
 On the rear of one of these maps was written the telephone number of a local taxi firm in addition to other notations she had written, indicating she may have asked several individuals for directions.